 Using evergreen retainers for smoother practice management

 As you can see, your firm has lots to benefit from using evergreen retainers.
 They ensure consistent cash flow for your firm and make paying for legal services more affordable and predictable for your clients.
-With a clear agreement, explicit processes, and the right software systems, evergreen retainers can work for your firm.
+With a clear agreement, explicit processes, and the right software systems, your law firm can thrive with evergreen retainers.